Chymyst/chymyst-core/docs/chymyst_game_of_life.md

 This implementation is found as test 6 in `GameOfLifeSpec.scala`.
 It runs about 200 times faster than the previous implementation (test 4): it computes 100 time steps on a 10x10 board in about 0.8 seconds.

+Since each reaction is running at a separate reaction site, every cell update can be scheduled concurrently with any other cell update.
+With this implementation, cell updates can be concurrent across the entire 3-dimensional array of cells (that is, both in space and time).

 ## Conclusion

 We have seen that there are two ways of optimizing the performance of a chemical computation: